Enbridge Northern Gateway Pipelines

-The Enbridge Northern Gateway Pipelines were a project to build a twin pipeline from Bruderheim, Alberta, to Kitimat, British Columbia.
-The eastbound pipeline would have imported natural gas condensate and the westbound pipeline would have exported diluted bitumen from the Athabasca oil sands to a marine terminal in Kitimat for transportation to Asian markets via oil tankers.
+The Enbridge Northern Gateway Pipelines were a planned-but-never-built project for a twin pipeline from Bruderheim, Alberta, to Kitimat, British Columbia.
+The project was active from the mid-2000s to 2016.
+The eastbound pipeline would have imported natural gas condensate, and the westbound pipeline would have exported diluted bitumen from the Athabasca oil sands to a marine terminal in Kitimat for transportation to Asian markets via oil tankers.
 The project would have also included terminal facilities with "integrated marine infrastructure at tidewater to accommodate loading and unloading of oil and condensate tankers, and marine transportation of oil and condensate."
-The CA$7.9 billion project was proposed in mid-2000s and has been postponed several times.
-The proposed project would have been developed by Enbridge Inc., a Canadian crude oil and liquids pipeline and storage company.
+The CA$7.9 billion project was first proposed in the mid-2000s but was postponed several times.
+The project plan was developed by Enbridge Inc., a Canadian crude oil and liquids pipeline and storage company.

 When completed, the pipeline and terminal would have provided 104 permanent operating positions created within the company and 113 positions with the associated marine services.
 First Nations groups, many municipalities, including the Union of BC Municipalities, environmentalists and oil sands opponents, among others, denounced the project because of the environmental, economic, social and cultural risks posed by the pipeline.
 Proponents argued that the pipeline would have provided Indigenous communities with equity ownership, employment, community trust and stewardship programs.
 The Federal Court of Appeal ultimately ruled that consultation with First Nations was inadequate and overturned the approval.